frnsys/nomadic/readme.md

 ### Adding other files (images, etc)
-If you are going to be referencing other files in your notes, you should put them in a directory called `_resources` in that note's notebook directory. `nomadic` recognizes these directories and handles them specially.
+If you are going to be referencing other files in your notes, you should put them in a directory called `assets` in that note's notebook directory. `nomadic` recognizes these directories and handles them specially.